Delta Force 2: The Colombian Connection: Theatrical

 Delta Force 2 was released in the United States on August 24, 1990.
 In the Philippines, the film was released with the same name by Solar Films on November 29, 1990.

 Marketing

 MGM spent $5 million on TV advertisements.

 Reception

 Box office

-Delta Force 2: The Colombian Connection made $1.85 million in its first week, ranking 6th overall.
+Delta Force 2: The Colombian Connection made $1.85 million in its first weekend, landing it in 11th place overall.

 Critical response

 The critical reaction was negative.
 The movie was criticized for having little in common with its predecessor, a poor script, clichés, subpar acting, and similarities to the earlier Norris vehicle Missing in Action.

 On Rotten Tomatoes the film has an approval rating of 11% based on reviews from 9 critics.

 Sequel

 The film was followed by Delta Force 3: The Killing Game starring Mike Norris.
 Chuck Norris did not appear in the film.